laura-D21126682/aes-library/README.md

 #### Mix-Columns Encryption:
 - Transforms the matrix, column by column
 - Each byte of each column is transformed through Matrix multiplication in Rijndael's Galois field
-- This method is simpthrough the use of Galois multiplication lookup tables and XOR operations
+- This projects simplifies calculations through the use of Galois multiplication lookup tables and XOR operations
   </br></br></br>
 ![sub-bytes](/readme_images/mix-column.png)